 • As digested food travels through the large intestine, the right and left sides are exposed to different nutrients and digestive substances, such as bile acids.

 • The populations of normal gut bacteria (intestinal microbiome) that live in the large intestine vary between the right side of the colon and the left side of the colon and rectum.
+An increasing number of studies suggest that gut bacteria is related to colorectal cancer development.

 How are right-sided colon cancer and left-sided colorectal cancer different?